tidalmigrations/db-scripts/README.md

 ### Troubleshooting
 If you are running the scrips inside an ec2 instance, make sure you configure its security group and inbound rules to allow for port connectivity.

+SQL Server requires a machine with at least 2GB RAM.